 Creating something/anything!
 Maybe that’s cooking something from scratch, how much more do you appreciate a curry when you’ve cooked it yourself compared to Deliveroo?
 Modern-day work has become so abstract with email and pointless meetings, we live in a world where we create digital nothingness.
 This lack of being creative and producing nothing becomes soul-destroying.
 When you consider what we humans needed to survive, art isn’t high on the list, however, it’s a core human trait.
 One hypothesis suggests that Homo sapiens survived, while Neanderthals died out because of our ability to create art.
 Whatever the reason, there’s no denying that we’re creative creatures and to nullify that by doing nothing other than stare at screens isn’t good for the human soul.

 Socialising in a group setting, meeting with friends/family, sporting activity or anything that springs to mind.
 Ever since the invention of television, there has been a widespread and dramatic reduction in the amount of time people spend socialising with each other, getting involved in local events and engaging in interactive hobbies.
 Obviously, since TV there’s been the Internet which has compounded this effect.
 We are becoming more and more insular, even talking is becoming a taboo with instant messaging becoming the prefered way to converse.
 We are social animals, so get out and socialise – everyone feels better for it.

 Happiness vs pleasure summary

-That’s all I have to write about happiness and pleasure, I’ve enjoyed reading and thinking about the topic especially Robert Lustig’s book mentioned in this post.
+That’s all I have to write about happiness vs pleasure, I’ve enjoyed reading and thinking about the topic especially Robert Lustig’s book mentioned in this post.
 Please leave any comments or feedback below – I’d love to hear from you.
 What pleasure pastimes are an issue for you and what makes you happy?